There were 2 really big online video guitar lesson websites up till 2022: Jamplay.com and GuitarTricks.com.

 If you choose to get a refund within this time period, you email them and they send your payment back, no questions asked.

-Yes, JamPlay has discount codes that you can use to save a few bucks off their membership prices.
+JamPlay had discount codes that you can use to save a few bucks off their membership prices.

-Objectively speaking, I would say that GuitarTricks is better for learning guitar.
+Objectively speaking, I would say that GuitarTricks was (and still is) better for learning guitar.
 Some may agree, some not.
 Read my reasoning below, and leave a comment if you agree/disagree.

-The reason why I think GuitarTricks is the winner versus JamPlay, is because:
+The reason why I think GuitarTricks was the winner versus JamPlay, is because:

 • Most video lessons and guitar tools are downloadable, which is nice when you're not connected to the Internet.
 You can't download song lessons due to licensing issues.